Maya Rupert: Career

-In August 2018, Rupert was named Executive Director of Opportunity First, a PAC founded by former Department of Housing and Urban Development Secretary Julián Castro.
-Before that, Rupert worked at the Center for Reproductive Rights as the Senior Director for Policy and Managing Director for the D.C. office.
+In August 2018, Rupert was named executive director of Opportunity First, a PAC founded by former Department of Housing and Urban Development Secretary Julián Castro.
+Before that, Rupert worked at the Center for Reproductive Rights as the Senior Director for Policy and managing director for the D.C. office.
 Prior to that, she was a Senior Policy Advisor for Secretary Castro at HUD.
 Before joining HUD, she was the Policy Director for the National Center for Lesbian Rights.
-Rupert has credited the fact that her sister identifies as queer as one of the reasons she worked in the LGBT movement.
+Rupert has credited her sister as one of the reasons she worked in the LGBT movement.
 Previously, Rupert was an associate with Sidley Austin LLP in Los Angeles.
 In January 2019, when Julián Castro announced his candidacy for President of the United States in 2020, Rupert was named his Campaign Manager.
 In January 2021, Rupert was named Senior Advisor to Elizabeth Warren's presidential campaign.
 She was later named campaign manager for Maya Wiley's campaign for mayor of New York City.